tasmota/docs/docs/Scripting-Language.md

 A subroutine with multiple parameters is declared as '#name(p1 p2 p3)', i.e. spaces between parameters.
 A subroutine is invoked with `=#name(param)` or '=#name(p1 p2)
 Invoking a subroutine sets the parameter variable to the corresponding expression of the invocation.
 This means that parameter variables have script wide scope, i.e. they are not local variables to the subroutine.
 Subroutines end with the next `#` or `>` line or break.
-Subroutine invocations may be nested (each level uses about 600 bytes stack space, so nesting level should not exeed 4).
+Subroutine invocations may be nested (each level uses about 600 bytes stack space, so nesting level should not exceed 4).
 Parameters can be numbers or strings and on type mismatch are converted.

 If `#define USE_SCRIPT_SUB_COMMAND` is included in your `user_config_override.h`, a subroutine may be invoked via the Console or MQTT using the subroutine's name.
 For example, a declared subroutine `#SETLED(num)` may be invoked by typing `SETLED 1` in the Console.
 The parameter `1` is passed into the `num` argument.
 This also works with string parameters. since Tasmota capitalizes all commands you must use upper case labels.